-Due to phase out of non HEQSF aligned programmes by the Department of Higher Education, the last registration for $I^{st}$ time entering students into the B. Tech Mechanical Engineering program (Mechanical Stream) will be July 2019.
-All registrations at this time will be for full-time study only.
+Due to phase out of non HEQSF aligned programmes by the Department of Higher Education, the last registration for 1st time entering students into the B. Tech Mechanical Engineering program (Mechanical Stream) was in July 2019.

 Notwithstanding all the current rules (both General rules and Departmental rules) that regulate this degree, the last semester in which any student may register for each of the modules is listed as follows: